Hardware Efficient Approximate Convolution with Tunable Error Tolerance for CNNs: Algorithmic Principle and Working

 \section{Algorithmic Principle and Working}

 Each element of the output feature map produced by a convolution operation is computed as a weighted sum of input values, i.e., a sum of pairwise products.
-This work proposes an approximation strategy that reduces the computational cost of convolution by selectively omitting multiplications whose contributions to the final sum are negligible.The core idea is to determine whether a sum of two products, $P_1 + P_2$, with $P_1 \geq P_2$, can be approximated by either $P_1$ or $P_2$ alone while ensuring that the resulting error remains below a user-defined threshold.
+This work proposes an approximation strategy that reduces the computational cost of convolution by selectively omitting multiplications whose contributions to the final sum are negligible.
+The core idea is to determine whether the sum of two products, $P_1 + P_2$, with $P_1 \geq P_2$, can be approximated by $P_1$ while ensuring that the resulting error remains below a user-defined threshold.
 Crucially, this decision is made without explicitly computing either product.
 By avoiding the multiplication associated with the less significant term, the overall number of MAC operations is reduced.
-The proposed method relies exclusively on inexpensive hardware operations, enabling efficient implementation.The approximation is based on the observation that the position of the most significant bit (MSB) in an integer’s binary representation provides an approximation of its base-2 logarithm; specifically, it equals the integer part of $\log_2(x)$.
+The proposed method relies exclusively on inexpensive hardware operations, enabling efficient implementation. { } The above graph shows the data generated by the Laplace distribution with $\mu$ = 0.
+A Laplace distribution is used because regularization and ReLU activations force the vast majority of weights and activations in a CNN toward zero.
+When these two zero-centered variables are multiplied, the resulting product distribution becomes even more concentrated at zero, forming a sharp, "spiky" peak.
+This work proposes detecting the products centered around the origin using MSB location as a hardware proxy for logarithmic value and only performing multiplication if the product is not clustered close to the origin.
+In other words, approximate the red part of the histogram to be equal to 0 in magnitude.
+The distance of the vertical threshold lines from the origin can be modified according to the precision required.